pmalan-rh/odh_jupyter_notebook_minimal-python39/README.md

  ## 2. Create image stream on Openshift in the ODH project's name space.

  Use image stream sample, replacing your image with above created image.
-The magic happens in the annotations.
+The magic happens in the annotations, spefically opendatahub.io/notebook-image tags, which will be used to display the information when starting a notebook server in Jupyter Hub.